onecontext/onecontext-python/README.md

 output_dict, chunks = context.extract_from_search(
     query="tell me about rockbands",
-    schema=RockBandInfo, # you can pass a pydantic (v2) model or a json schema dict extraction_prompt="Output only JSON matching the provided schema about the rockbands", )
+    schema=RockBandInfo, # you can pass a pydantic (v2) model or a json schema dict extraction_prompt="Output only JSON matching the provided schema about the rockbands.
+If the text does not contain such information use **NO_DATA** as the default"", )

 rock_band = RockBandInfo.model_validate(output_dict)